foxtbirdy/foxtbirdy/README.md

 <p>

 1. Green light to work on the next Python PyQT5 project APPROVED!
+[Development date unknown]